SSpedsbjerg/Master-Thesis/README.md

 Add Support for text analysis

 I will be creating a simulator, which job is to make requests or anything else which could simulator a scenario.
 I will program it so it takes a seed and a time to live, so it will make the scenarioes the same way everytime within the given time frame.

+I've decided to use one of my other projects to run the test on, I will be modifying it abit so it sends data to the MQTT, and then from which the REPS will pick it up.
+The simulator will be targeting the side project